Question: I know you’re heading on vacation but what do you think about the pope making a pronouncement on climate change?

 Red Cross sponsored cleanup in Sri Lanka

 Our commission to have dominion over the earth gives us the responsibility to deal with whatever adversely affects God’s creation, including the other creatures of the earth as well as our human brothers and sisters.
 And that will undoubtedly require a lot of changed minds and hearts.
 This evangelical call for conversion may be the main spiritual benefit of Pope Francis’ encyclical.
+That global conversion is needed now.
+At the current rate of global warming the destiny of life on Earth depends on it.

 Pastor Frank Senn